tbarron/evernote-helpers/README.md

  * del-notes:
     * Delete notes that match a specified query string

+ * etool.py:
+    * See "The Python Experiment" below

  * library:
-    * Utility functions used by other scripts
+    * Utility functions used by other scripts.
+The file library.scpt is generated from this source by the command in Makefile.

  * make-date:
     * Date manipulation code for testing and examples

  * make-day:
     * Create a day note based on the relevant template

+ * make-todo:
+    * Create an action item note with the current date

  * make-week:
     * Create a week's worth of diary notes